Is It Worth Getting a Doctorate in Education (EdD)?

 • Education Lobbyist (also Policy Maker)

 But can you teach at a university with an EdD?
 Yes, you can.
-While PhD recipients commonly teach at the college and university level, there are professors who hold EdDs as well.
-Both the PhD and EdD programs require rigorous research, but since the PhD tends to have a greater focus in this area, it is generally a preferred choice for those looking to teach.
+While PhD recipients commonly teach at the college and university level, some also hold EdDs.
+Both the PhD and EdD programs require rigorous research, but because the PhD tends to place greater emphasis on this area, it is generally the preferred choice for those seeking to teach.

 Financial Return on Investment of an EdD Program